shaunstanislauslau/botpress/packages/dev-bot/README.md

 to create such bot manually outside of the botpress project, and use `yarn` / `npm` linking to make it work with your dev version of botpress.

-This bot is already configured to work with the version of botpress from your clone of the repo.

-## How does it work?

-It uses the special `file:` syntax for dependencies, supported by npm.
-That way the bot always works with the botpress built in your project folder.

 ## How do I use it?

-First, you **must have npm >= 5.6.0** to use this properly.
-(_Because this is the first version of npm that creates symlinks instead of one-time copy for `file:` deps._)

-So now run `npm install` in the `dev-bot` folder.
-You only need to do it once.
+Clone the entire repo.
+In the root folder run `yarn install` and then `./node_modules/.bin/lerna bootstrap`.

+You need to do bootstrap every time you pull new dependencies from the repository.

 Then, each time you start working on botpress:

-1. First, do the normal `yarn install` in the **root** of the botpress project (one level higher than this file's directory).
+1. Run `./node_modules/.bin/lerna run compile` in the root folder

-1. Then run `yarn run watch` there.
-This will keep recompiling botpress as you make changes.
+1. Run `yarn watch` in every package you plan to work on.
+This will keep recompiling packages as you make changes.

-1. Finally, run `npm start` in the `dev-bot` folder.
+1. Finally, run `yarn start` in the `dev-bot` folder.

 ## What can be improved?